epicgrowers/kcdevice/docs/BOOT_ARCHITECTURE.md

 └─ No errors for missing sensors - this is valid configuration
 ```

+**New in Phase 4 (telemetry build)**:
+- The firmware now emits a normalized inventory summary (`Found:` / `Missing:`) that matches the logs above and immediately pushes the same summary to MQTT via the `boot_monitor_publish()` helper so Phase 4 readiness is visible from the cloud console.
+- Inventory strings are generated from the actual sensors detected (`sensor_manager_get_ezo_info`) so any combination of EZO boards shows up verbatim in the log and telemetry payloads.

 **Important**: There are no "expected" sensors.
 Any combination (including zero sensors) is valid.

 #### Phase 5: Start Reading Loop (20s)